 The value of in-kind donations to community and not-for-profit organisations was calculated by applying the commercial value of the donated products in the country where the donation occurred.
-Donations were converted to US dollars using June 2019 foreign exchange rates.
-An error was found during FY19 reporting, relating to the donations figures for CHEP USA.
-This data has been corrected and updated for FY19 reporting, for more detail see 5 Year Performance Update.
+Donations were converted to US dollars using June 2020 foreign exchange rates.